mlrg2020/Deep-SDM/README.md

 data exploration and visualization, normalization, and input preparation, hyperparameter tuning, performance evaluations, visualization of results, and statistical analysis.

+The code can be executed on popular platforms such as Google Colab and Ananconda.

 This project is licensed under the terms of the MIT license.